-Table 40: City of Seward Recommended Resilience Strategies
+Table 41: City of Seward Recommended Resilience Strategies

 HAZARD PROBLEM STATEMENT RECOMMENDED STRATEGIES Multi-Hazard Compared to Alaska and the Nation, the Kenai Peninsula Borough has a higher percentage of residents living with a disability.
 In Seward, 16.3% of residents live with a disability.
+There is a need for internal capacity building in terms of community connectivity and ability to address the needs of vulnerable populations.
 Know where vulnerable populations are located and assist with personal preparedness, appropriate evacuations and after-event repairs.
+Work with FEMA and partners to develop engagement resources.
+Stage emergency evacuation events.
+Develop a Community Engagement Plan for the CRS.
 Flood There are 21 buildings in Zones A, AE, AH, and AO, and 4 buildings in Zone VE.
 The building dollar loss ratio for a 1-percent-annual-chance flood event totals roughly \$1.9M, or a 9.66% loss ratio.
 Consider limiting additional development in flood hazard zones.
 Develop a priority list for essential facility flood capability enhancements.
 Develop a buyout program for repetitive loss properties.
 Provide outreach to homeowners and business owners regarding flood risk.
+Peruse floodplain management and training for local staff.
+Develop CRS outreach and engagement materials and support to help raise awareness about the value of participating in the CRS in terms of saving money and reducing flood risk.
+Flood: Gravel and Sediment Several million cubic yards of silt comes from glacial melting each year, resulting in increased flooding in multiple areas.
+This issue will only get worse as more silt builds up.
+Identified floodplains are based on historic flood levels and may not adequately account for changes associated with rising stream floors.
+Develop a Sediment Management Plan.
+Identify sources for change direction maps, sediment detection, and the identification of locations where sediment can be deposited.
+Reframe sediment removal as more than a maintenance issue.
+Emphasize that action is necessary because the build-up of sediment exacerbates the intensity of flood events